altair-graphql/altair/packages/altair-docs/docs/features/editor-capabilities.md

 This functionality goes one step further from the [named query](#convert-to-named-query) conversion.
 It applies a number of transformations to the query.
 At the moment it does the following:

 - transform query to a named query
-- moves any arguments into query variables with the original varibles moved to the query variables section
+- moves any arguments into query variables with the original variables moved to the query variables section

 ## Copy as cURL